blackeyes972/Convert_Images/README.md

 # Convert_Images
-convert your images to multiple formats
+Script that with PIL (Python Imaging Library) allows you to convert images into various formats